immy1996/immy1996.github.io/_posts/blog/2016-11-23-Simple-PostgreSQL-Functionality.markdown

 From the format above, we're naming the table and giving how many columns that we want.
 We also are defining the column type and the max length of that particular field data.

-We'll create a simple table here:
+We'll create a table here:

     CREATE TABLE registered (
         account_id serial PRIMARY KEY,